Best Hiking Watch For The Trail Less Traveled

 Thermometer

-Thermometers are a feature that pop up on some watch models, giving you an idea of how hot (or cold) the air temperature is.
+Thermometers are a feature on some watch models and provide an idea of the air temperature.

 We’ve yet to be convinced as to how useful such a feature is, as your own internal sense of the external temperature will let you know if it’s time to throw on your jacket or peel off a layer.
 Additionally, as the temperature sensor sits next to your wrist, temperature readings from watches tend to be skewed slightly by your body heat.